-Under Product Settings, click User Management > Persona & Jobs > Add Persona
+Under Product Settings, click User Management > Persona & Jobs > New Persona

-- 2 In the Add Persona page, complete the following steps and submit: - Assign a name and description to the custom persona. - Select one or more jobs that you want to assign to the persona.
+- 2 In the New Persona page, complete the following steps and submit: - Assign a name and description to the custom persona. - Select one or more jobs that you want to assign to the persona.
 The jobs are shown in categories depending on whether the scope is the entire resiliency domain or whether the scope can be customized to specific data centers or assets.
 Select the job from the appropriate category.
-For example, if you want to assign a permission related to managing any resiliency group in the resiliency domain, select Manage Resiliency Group under the category of For entire Resiliency groups, select Manage Resiliency Group under the category For specific resiliency groups.
-See "Predefined jobs that can be used for custom personas" on page 72. - 3 Verify that the correct persona name and associated jobs are listed.
+For example, if you want to assign a permission related to managing any resiliency group in the resiliency domain, select Manage Resiliency Group under the category of For entire Resiliency Domain.
+But if you want to limit permissions to specific resiliency groups, select Manage Resiliency Group under the category For specific resiliency groups.

+See "Predefined jobs that can be used for custom personas" on page 66.

+Verify that the correct persona name and associated jobs are listed.